katie-wright-flick/LARPs/README.md

 - [Update the Characters Table to allow characters to have Friends](#update-the-characters-table-to-allow-characters-to-have-friends)
 - [Update the Characters Table to allow characters to have Enemies](#update-the-characters-table-to-allow-characters-to-have-enemies)

-## Checkingg out the Scenario table
+## Checking out the Scenario table

 The Scenario table has been created for you already.
 Ensure you have completed the start up instructions and then start your rails server and visit localhost:3000 in your browser.